hunnybunscode/denali/nifi/README.md

 ### Troubleshooting

-1. If there are any issues, check the logs located at `$ZK_HOME/logs`.
+1. If there are any issues with the NiFi, check the logs located at `$ZK_HOME/logs`.
+2. If you make changes to the LaunchTemplate resource in the template after the deployment, follow the steps 2 and 3 above to set the Auto Scaling Group to use the default version of the LaunchTemplate and create another image.

 ### Future Enhancements:

-1. Implement S3-based ZooKeeper binary distribution.
-2. Enable secure client-server communication.
+1. Enable secure client-server communication.

 ## 3. NiFi Cluster